VerisimilitudeX/CS50/README.md

-# Harvard University's CS50: Introduction to Computer Science
+CS50: Introduction to Computer Science

 This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.